-Reimagining Funding For Affordable Housing
+Reimagining Funding for Affordable Housing

 Frederick’s work led to a series of recommendations that encouraged the city to expand its current housing preservation and development resources in a manner that aligns with Real Estate Capital Markets financing tools to incentivize developers to create mixed-income housing.
-His work will help forge new relationships between the city and the private real estate debt and equity sectors, leading to a better understanding of the private capital available for affordable housing development and preservation, ultimately leading to an increase in housing production within the city.
+His work will help forge new relationships between the city and the private real estate debt and equity sectors, leading to a better understanding of the private capital available for affordable housing development and preservation, and ultimately leading to an increase in housing production within the city.